 Reduced Tuition Options

-If you meet certain conditions, you may qualify for reduced tuition rates regardless of your actual residency status.
+If you meet certain conditions, you may qualify for reduced tuition regardless of your actual residency status.

-- UND-contracted ROTC cadet
+- UND-contracted ROTC cadets

 For eligibility information, view the UND Military Tuition website.

-If you live out of state, taking online courses can translate into big savings for you, compared to paying the non-resident tuition rate.
+If you live out of state, taking online courses can translate into big savings for you, compared to paying the non-resident tuition rate!

-Some exceptions may apply, including tuition for online undergraduate engineering courses which is based on your residency status.
+Some exceptions may apply, including tuition for online undergraduate engineering courses, which is based on your residency status.